irfanerencomert/real-time-object-detection/README.md

 ```
 ## 📝 License

-⚠️ This project was developed by İrfan Eren Cömert as part of his academic and personal portfolio.
-Any unauthorized use or representation is strictly prohibited.
+This project was developed by İrfan Eren Cömert as part of his academic and personal portfolio.
+⚠️ Unauthorized use, replication, or misrepresentation is strictly prohibited under the MIT License.